 I rarely went to meet anybody.
 (Correct)

-She hardly knows nothing about me.
+She hardly knows anything about me.
 (Incorrect)

 She hardly knows anything about me.
 (Correct)